-Bees are endangered, especially because the massive use of pesticides.
+Bees are endangered, in part because of the massive use of pesticides.
 One thing you can do to protect them is to set up a bee hive in your garden.

 Here’s a quick review of current legal requirements to set a hive up, and what the best practices are.